tarwn/lessthandot-hugo/blogs/content/posts/2011-04-10-when-changing-column-data-types.md

 The wizards are nice but sometimes they get it wrong.
 Here is the code that the wizard generates to change the column

+sql
-<pre>/* To prevent any potential data loss issues, you should review this script in detail before running it outside the context of the database designer.*/
+/* To prevent any potential data loss issues, you should review this script in detail before running it outside the context of the database designer.*/
 BEGIN TRANSACTION
 SET QUOTED_IDENTIFIER ON
 SET ARITHABORT ON